HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="custom-property-names.png",
-  caption="Relative popularity of custom property names per software entity as a perecent of occurrences on mobile pages.", description="Pie chart of the relative popularity of custom property names per software entity responsible for creating those properties, as a percent of occurrences on mobile pages.
+  caption="Relative popularity of custom property names per software entity as a percent of occurrences on mobile pages.", description="Pie chart of the relative popularity of custom property names per software entity responsible for creating those properties, as a percent of occurrences on mobile pages.
 35% of occurrences of custom property names on mobile pages can be traced back to Avada, 31% to Bootstrap, 16% to Elementor, 13% to WordPress, and 3% to an old version of Multirange.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1627287194&format=interactive", sheets_gid="1043074687",